-On November 21st, IPI together with the Normandy Region cohosted a policy forum to discuss the importance of inclusion and human rights in building lasting, durable, and sustainable peace.
-This discussion focused on the importance of women’s participation in peace processes and of meaningfully connecting different levels of leadership from different sectors working for peace.
+On November 21st, IPI and the Normandy Region co-hosted a policy forum on the importance of inclusion and human rights in building lasting, durable, and sustained peace, with a particular emphasis on the importance of women’s participation in peace processes and international mediation.

-The Normandy Region launched the Normandy for Peace initiative in 2017 and organizes an annual multi-day forum for peace in Normandy, France.
-The 3rd Normandy World Peace Forum will take place on June 3rd, 4th, and 5th, 2020, just before the celebrations of the 76th anniversary of the D-Day landings and the Battle of Normandy.
+The Normandy Region launched the Normandy for Peace Initiative in 2017, and it organizes a forum for peace in Normandy, France, each year.
+Last year’s second annual forum attracted 250 speakers from 50 different countries, and organizers are planning the third for June 3rd, 4th and 5th of this year just before the celebrations of the 76th anniversary of the D-Day landings and the Battle of Normandy.

-Jake Sherman, Director of IPI’s Brian Urquhart Center for Peace Operations
+Jake Sherman, Director of IPI’s Brian Urquhart Center for Peace Operations, moderated the discussion.

 Live coverage of the event in French can be found on the IPI Francophone page.